 Prefab houses or older more traditional constructions can indeed be moved from place to place on the back of a lorry.
 But this is not the norm for entire towns or cities.

-2. The same chaps envisaged entire cities being roofed to keep the rain out
+2. The same chaps envisaged entire cities being roofed-over to keep the rain out

 The very same chocolate company envisaged massive roofs covering entire cities and towns.
 The apparent rationale being to keep the elements out.